raphaellmsousa/ForROS/README.md

 ## Key Features

-The team's main objective is to develop computational algorithms applied to autonomous robots, using techniques of artificial intelligence and computer vision.
+The team's main goal is to develop computational algorithms applied to autonomous robots using techniques of artificial intelligence and computer vision.
 This code was desenvolver for the ROSI CHALLENGE simulation 2019.

 ## Instructions

 ##### 1. Copy the follow files in the script folder:
-- [ ] *valeNeuralNetwork.ipynb*  # Description of strategy used in competition
 - [ ] *rosi_joy.py* # Rosi node
 - [ ] *model.h* # Trainned CNN model to avoid obstacles
 - [ ] *modelLadder.h* # Trainned CNN model to go up the stairs